ibm-cloud-docs/vmwaresolutions/services/ocp_managing.md

    6. Click **Save** and then click **Apply**.

 6. Create DNS records for the new worker:
-   1. Log in to the AD NS server for your vCenter Server instance.
+   1. Log in to the AD NS server for your {{site.data.keyword.vcf-auto-short}} instance.
    2. Using the DNS Manager, add a new A record to the corresponding `ocp` zone.
 When you create the A record, ensure that the option to create associated PTR record is selected.

 7. Approve any certificate signing requests (CSRs) from the bastion.
-During the provisioning of the new worker, you might have to [approve CSRs](https://docs.openshift.com/container-platform/4.14/installing/installing_vsphere/installing-vsphere.html#installation-approve-csrs_installing-vsphere){: external} from the bastion:
+During the provisioning of the new worker, you might have to [approve CSRs](https://docs.openshift.com/container-platform/4.14/installing/installing_vsphere/upi/installing-vsphere.html#installation-approve-csrs_installing-vsphere){: external} from the bastion:
    1. Log in to the bastion as the `root` user and change to the bastion installation directory.
 For more information, see [Bastion details](/docs/vmwaresolutions?topic=vmwaresolutions-ocp_overview#ocp_overview-bastion).
    2. Before you can run any commands, you must authenticate to {{site.data.keyword.redhat_openshift_notm}}:
       * If authentication is not configured and you are using the default `kubeadmin` account and password, run the command `export KUBECONFIG=auth/kubeconfig` and verify that you are authenticated by running the command `./oc whoami`.